Osamaashraf12/OverTheWire-bandit/Level1-2.md

 ## Solution
 ### Step 1: Get the Password from Level 0
-> If you’re stuck at the password prompt, press Ctrl+C to return to your terminal.
+> If you’re stuck at the password prompt, press Ctrl+C to return to your terminal.<br/>
 Before connecting, I need the password from Level 0.
 It’s in a file I saved earlier.
 Let’s find it:
 ```
 locate p0.txt